 Lee began his career at United’s academy, but the winger’s path into the first team was blocked by an emerging Cristiano Ronaldo.

 Despite scoring on his debut in the League Cup, Lee only ever made one appearance in the Premier League, where he received a guard of honour from the Chelsea players after United had won the league in 2007.

-The 31-year-old left for Oldham on a free transfer in 2008 and has spent the last seven and a half years at Sheffield Wednesday.
+The 33-year-old left for Oldham on a free transfer in 2008 and is now plying his trade at League One side Bolton Wanderers.

 The definitive Stamford Bridge guard of honour. pic.twitter.com/c9OSpbFKJq